11 Tiny Pyrography Project Ideas

 Solid Tip/Nib Burner:

-• Temperature Control: Solid tip burners can be less precise in temperature control compared to wire tip burners, and adjustments may take longer to affect the tip temperature.
-However, because they are thick and solid, they do retain the heat making them ideal for large projects that require a lot of dark burning.
+• Temperature Control: Solid tip burners are usually less precise in temperature control compared to wire tip burners, and adjustments may take longer to affect the tip temperature.
+However, because they are thick and solid, they do retain the heat better than a wire tip, making them ideal for large projects that require a lot of dark burning.

 • Durability: Solid tips tend to be more durable than wire tips because they are less fragile and less susceptible to bending or breaking.